 - Play around.
 Being fully engaged in doing work we love (or being in what Mihaly Csikszentmihalyi calls “flow”) activates the prefrontal cortex, which regulates important executive functions like deciding, organizing, anticipating and analyzing.
 If you ignite your imagination and act on your curiosity instead of simply checking off a list of mindless Sisyphean tasks, the end product will be much better and you’ll be far more engaged in the work you’re doing.
 Those who work virtually need to set aside time and come up with techniques to kick-start their best creative brains, given that they aren’t easily able to sidle up to co-workers to bounce off ideas when the mood strikes.

 - Sing your praises.
 Most of us crave recognition to inspire our best performance.
 Those who work virtually tend to need more validation than those who are close to those in power.
 Plus, projects move so quickly and are touched by so many virtual hands that managers may have no idea where to give credit, even if they actually took the time to find out.
 Don’t be shy about letting others know what you’ve accomplished, and invite your teammates to share their achievements in turn.
 Build in time during team calls for a “highlights” session where everyone has a chance to say a few words about their proudest accomplishments since the last call.

 In the absence of frequent interpersonal interactions, virtual team members tend to have a harder time staying motivated, engaged and fulfilled.
 But with a little thought, planning, and a bit of extra time, making the right kind of connections can help turn a disengaged, disconnected team member into a virtual superstar.

-77 Tips for Planning and Leading Exceptional Virtual Meetings – downloadable softcopy guide
+123 Tips for Planning and Leading Exceptional Virtual Meetings – downloadable softcopy guide for purchase

 “What Brain Scientists Tells Us about How to Excel,” by Edward M. (“Ned”) Hallowell, Harvard Business Review